Humanitarian engineering: History

 The phrase "humanitarian engineering" was in little use before the early 2000s.
 Usage of the phrase "humanitarian engineering" practically does not exist in any professional literature from the 1800s to the year 2000.

+Ingénieurs sans frontières, more commonly referred to as Engineers Without Borders, was one of the first organizations founded solely for the purpose of humanitarian engineering.
+Founded in France in 1982, the organization soon spawned chapters across Europe throughout the 1990s, eventually making its way to North America in 2000 with the founding of EWB-Canada.

 However, the concept of utilizing engineering as a mechanism of promoting societal welfare has existed since the early days of the discipline.
 It evolved out of the creation of an engineering code of ethics as well as the acceptance of engineering ethics as a whole.
 While, initially, the notion of ethics was associated with personal decision, over time, a general framework of what an engineer ought to do became established.
 The creation of organizations such as the National Society of Professional Engineers furthered this trend, as many such organizations began to adopt codes of ethics specifically meant to create an ethics framework for engineers.
 Within these codes of ethics, obligations that engineers have to society were explicitly stated including ideas like: "Engineers shall at all times strive to serve the public interest."
 This evolved into the creation of humanitarian engineering projects meant to promote societal welfare.
 As a result, in the early days of the discipline, humanitarian engineering was really only an application of engineering ethics as well as something that was just a part of individual engineering disciplines.

 As a discipline of study, though, it was around 2003, when the Colorado School of Mines created the first humanitarian engineering minor, that humanitarian engineering truly gained more recognition.
 Over time, as more and more universities have created programs explicitly for humanitarian engineering, it has grown as a standalone discipline, rather than just an implicit part of general engineering discipline.